EderRoger/ansible_docker/README.md

-# ansible docker with HAproxy Loadbalancing
+# Ansible, Docker provisioning a HAProxy Loadbalancing

 A simple example using module ansible docker to build an container enviroment

 # Start a environment

 ``$ vagrant up``